deymon28/mcspeedrun/README.md

 1. Download the latest `.jar` file from the [Releases](../../releases) page.
 2. Place the `Speedrun-1.0-SNAPSHOT.jar` file into your server’s `plugins/` directory.
 3. Start or restart your Minecraft server.

+*Tested only on Paper server for Minecraft 1.21.5*

 ---